OmarAlFarajat/New-Haven-sources/README.md

 ## Introduction
 ![New Haven](/images/mino/new_haven.PNG)

 New Haven is a board game we were tasked with recreating using C++ for COMP 345 (Advanced Program Design with C++) at Concordia University in the semester of Winter 2020. **This writeup focuses only on the creation of the game board via parsing a custom map file, creating a graph structure, and performing a traversal to calculate points in terms of the resources collected on the map.** This all encompases roughly 800 lines of code, as requested.
-An important note, the project required us to use raw pointers for all class data members (including primitive types), so some of the references may seem unneccesarily complex.
-Also, functionalties like exception-handling, input guards, and memory management need to be reworked or implemented.
+An important note, the project required us to use raw pointers for all class data members (including primitive types), so some of the references may seem unnecessarily complex.
+Also, functionalities like exception-handling, input guards, and memory management need to be reworked or implemented.

 *And without further ado...*